beckerg/ksf/README.md

 [sosend(9)](https://www.freebsd.org/cgi/man.cgi?query=sosend&sektion=9),
 and
 [soreceive(9)](https://www.freebsd.org/cgi/man.cgi?query=soreceive&sektion=9).
-Measurements taken by *rpctest* include the full time to encode each RPC call and decode/verify each RPC reply.
+Measurements taken by *rpctest* are end-to-end and include the full time to encode each RPC call and decode/verify each RPC reply.

 * Latency is meausred in microseconds, single-threaded (1T) with 1 inflight request.
 For example: `sudo ./rpctest -j1 10.100.0.1`

-* Throughput is measured in RPC/sec, multi-threaded (16T) with up to 224 inflight requests.
+* Throughput is measured in RPC/sec, multi-threaded (16T) with up to 224 inflight
+requests.
 For example: `sudo ./rpctest -j16 -a224 -c3000000 10.100.0.1`

 INTF | Gbe  |  RXQ,TXQ  |  TOE  | LATENCY | RPC/s 1T | RPC/s 16T |